Korea Planning Association

 1. Research Flow and Spatial Scope

 The flow of this study is as follows.
 First, the spatial scope of the study was determined based on population size.
-Second, the concept and preprocessing of the mobile origin-destination data used in this research were explained.
+Second, the concept and pre-processing of the mobile origin-destination data used in this research were explained.
 Third, independent variables were selected considering those used in the current KTDB and various previous studies for developing trip generation models.
 Fourth, analytical methods were chosen based on the characteristics of trip production and attraction in the TAZ-specific mobile origin-destination data.
 Fifth, key variables for the development of the trip generation model were identified through a correlation analysis, and a regression analysis was applied to develop the trip generation model.

 For the development of city function-specific trip generation models, four cities were selected as spatial scopes, each differing in city functions, as shown in <Figure 1>.
 It was assumed that large and medium-sized cities, having complex city functions, would present limitations in constructing function-specific models.
 Therefore, this study focused on developing city function-specific trip generation models centered on small cities.
 The demographic definition of small cities was based on Yim (2019), defining them as cities with a population of less than 200,000.